JessHatfield/Axle-Energy-Car-Charging-Scheduler/README.md

 ```shell
 curl -X POST -i -L http://0.0.0.0:8000/car/9bdbad41-107d-4a4f-b43b-76b2852a4fa5/charging_schedule/override
 ```
-Applies a 1hr override to our schedule which increases our projected_battery_soc by 0.1
+Applies a 1hr override to our schedule which increases our projected_battery_soc by 0.1.

-If the override partially overlaps with an existing slot, we apply a fraction of the override
+If the override partially overlaps with an existing slot, we apply a fraction of the override.

 This behaviour is demonstrated within our test suite [here](https://github.com/JessHatfield/Axle-Energy-Car-Charging-Scheduler/blob/0221b64553f3a314b90d467db25b77df152bf7df/CarChargingScheduler/tests/services/test_battery_projection_calculator.py#L23).